pokeymaster/zombie_proiject_backend/README.md

-﻿# Getting Started with Create React App
+﻿# Zombie Project Backend

 This is the back end of the zombie project.
+Using restful API communicate with frontend side.

 ## Available Scripts